mfaustin/ProjectOne558/README.md

 First, I create a `totalPts` quantitative variable based on adding related point based variables.
 In pokemon references different pokemon are often compared based on total points.
-Here is a reference showing total poins for one paritular pokemon [Total Point Example](https://bulbapedia.bulbagarden.net/wiki/Kricketot_(Pok%C3%A9mon)#Base_stats)
+Here is a reference showing total poins for one particular pokemon [Total Point Example](https://bulbapedia.bulbagarden.net/wiki/Kricketot_(Pok%C3%A9mon)#Base_stats)

-Second, I create a `hgtwgt_ratio` quantitative variable based on the basic height to weight raio.
+Second, I create a `hgtwgt_ratio` quantitative variable based on the basic height to weight ratio.
 This ratio is often used in biology.

 Third, I create a `common` categorical variable based on other species categorical variables.
 I wanted every species to be in one `common`